 5. Cinquanta Cox-Smith ($120K/year)

-Cinquanta Cox-Smith (from Killeen, TX, USA) started *Cinquanta Cox-Smith * almost 13 years ago.
+Cinquanta Cox-Smith (from Killeen, TX, USA) started *Cinquanta Cox-Smith * about 13 years ago.

 Hey, y’all I’m Cinquanta Cox-Smith I hate putting myself in a box, but If I had to explain what I do: I’m a Multipreneur.
 (Author, Podcaster, and Entrepreneur) I’ve been helping entrepreneurs start an EASY Print On Demand side hustle from anywhere for about 3 years now.
 I’m originally from a small town in South Carolina called Georgetown.
 It’s historic in many ways, especially for the Geechee Gullah culture.
 I’m an Army Veteran and my Husband (Shawn) is an active-duty soldier.
 We have 2 kids Kyree (15) and Sharye (12).
 Let’s not forget about our dog ChuChu.
 He's most definitely the star of this show.